gss2002/spark-ibm-mq/README.md

 # How to use the Native IBM MQ Client Receiver with Spark Streaming
-#### How to use the Native IBM MQ Client Reciever
+#### How to use the Native IBM MQ Client Receiver

 JavaStreamingContext ssc = new JavaStreamingContext(sparkconf, new Duration(1000));
-JavaDStream<String> mqStream = ssc.receiverStream(new IBMMQReciever("mqp1.example.com", 1414, "qmgrName", "MQ.CLIENT.CHANNEL.NAME", "userName", "password", "mqTimeWaitMS", "keepMessagesTrue/False"));
+JavaDStream<String> mqStream = ssc.receiverStream(new IBMMQReceiver("mqp1.example.com", 1414, "qmgrName", "MQ.CLIENT.CHANNEL.NAME", "userName", "password", "mqTimeWaitMS", "keepMessagesTrue/False"));

 mqStream.foreach(rdd -> {
     rdd.foreach(record -> {